arpitbbhayani/arpitbbhayani.github.io/_posts/mrcup/2017-03-01-5-the-confrontation.markdown

 Everyone was so happy with the Boat that they forgot about the air-plane.
 Because all they cared  about being happy, and they were happy with Boat right now.
 They were live-the-present-and-forget-the-past kinda cups 😉

-Kipo, our Mr. Cup had a new learning today - “The worst always happens in your mind, not always in reality”.
+Kipo, our Mr. Cup had a new learning today - “The worst always happens in your mind, not in reality”.
 Holidays are over; everything almost went well for Kipo this summer.
 But tomorrow is the first day of new academic year at school.
 Something interesting is bound to happen.

 Stay Tuned